Stacey is wearing a neon green blouse, their hair is parted down the middle while two silver hoop earring shine through their brown black hair.

 Testimonials

 “Working with Blanca was refreshing and fluid.
 It awakened in me a long-held desire to engage further in my connectedness with the elements in order to strengthen my sense of community in the surrounding lands.
 The other than humans I encountered along this retreat shared their wisdom and beauty and helped me engage in a deeper thought process of how I navigate the next 40 years of my life.
 Referencing collective wisdom and wisdom that felt familiar was also needed as it bridged the gap between feeling able to take space in places that have been colonized in certain respects and understanding my own personal, social, emotional power within this context.
-I cannot wait to be able to have Blanca as my guide and teacher and comrade in this ongoing journey with the ecospirit.” - Michelle Pereira, Cuentos y Cantos al Desierto 2025
+I cannot wait to be able to have Blanca as my guide and teacher and comrade in this ongoing journey with the ecospirit.” - Michelle Pereira, Cuentos y Cantos al Desierto in the Mono Basin of California

 "Blanca Stacey brings the most vibrant toolbox to every group.
 It is filled with a deep knowledge of the land and its medicine, glowing with art and songs, and pulsing with the call for the equitable future we deserve.
 Stacey knows how to build supportive structure and space for groups to find their collective spirit and possibility.
 They bring rigor and intention, as well as play and joy.
 Stacey helped Signal Fire develop in many ways, especially in considering the challenges of honoring our diverse spiritual connections to the land." - Amy Wheeler Harwood, Co-Founder of Signal Fire